rynbrd/r51-ecu/docs/climate.md

 _Byte 7: Unknown_

 This is the outside temperature as reported by the temperature sensor connected to the A/C Auto Amp.
 This is an 8-bit unsigned integer.
-The units are Fahrenheit.

 #### CAN Frame ID 54B